Table of Contents

 What will success look like for this Priority at the end of the year?

-Provide quantitative data and/or qualitative descriptions of where the district strives to be at the end of the 2024-25 school year.
+Provide quantitative data and/or qualitative descriptions of where the district strives to be at the end of the 2025-26 school year.

 By the end of the school year, staff responses on surveys will indicate an increased understanding and application of best practices in their classrooms.

-High participation rates in staff trainings.
+High participation rates in staff training.

 Department and grade level meeting agenda/minutes will provide evidence that staff have regularly shared strategies, resources, and strategies students are using.